The greatest adventure of mankind: Secrets of the Apollo ProgramStephan Bleek2019-12-06T18:05:39+01:00

-The Apollo program was a space project of the USA.
+The Apollo program was the largest space project in the USA.
 It brought people to the moon for the first time.
-“This is a small step for a man, a big leap for mankind,” astronaut Neil Armstrong told on July 20, 1969, when he climbs from the head of the lunar ferry “Eagle” and enters the moon’s ground.
+“This is a small step for a man, a big leap for mankind,” astronaut Neil Armstrong wrote on July 20, 1969, when he climbs from the head of the lunar ferry “Eagle” and enters the moon’s ground.

 Symbol for the abilities of the human being

 And until today the view from the moon to the small blue earth in the infinite black of the universe is a symbol for the fragility of our planet.
 To this day, the flight to the moon is a technical masterpiece and the best symbol of man’s great abilities.
 Capabilities that extend even beyond one’s own orbit.
 Even if on Earth we do not succeed in achieving a satisfactory order of our affairs.

 Sometimes it is claimed that the program was a gigantic waste of money.
 I would disagree.
 Because the Vietnam War cost the USA more money in 1969 alone than the entire Apollo program over 10 years.
 Not to mention the hundreds of thousands of war victims.
 And without Apollo there would not have been many groundbreaking developments in computer technology or space travel.
 Or at a much later date.
 Because “Apollo bombed the future into the 60s” – Ulrich Walter comments in the film.
 Fortunately, these bombs were peaceful breakthroughs in science and technology.

 Ein Film der zb Media für das ZDF.
 (43 min.)

 Kamera: Wanja Nolte

 Schnitt: Wanja Nolte

 Mit Ulrich Walter, Helmuth Trischler, Peter Sartorius und anderen.